PaintShop Pro

 PaintShop Pro (PSP) is a raster and vector graphics editor for Microsoft Windows.
 It was originally published by Jasc Software.
 In October 2004, Corel purchased Jasc Software and the distribution rights to PaintShop Pro.
 PSP functionality can be extended by Photoshop-compatible plugins.

 The X-numbered editions have been sold in two versions: PaintShop Pro, which is the basic editing program, and PaintShop Pro Ultimate, which bundles in other standalone programs, additional artistic tools and/or plugins.
 The particular bundled programs have varied with each numbered version and have not been sold by Corel as separate products.

-PSP comes with an interface for automating tasks with scripts written in Python.
+From release 8.00 onwards PSP came with an interface for automating tasks with scripts written in Python.